pschaus/LINFO1121/source/part1/ex1.rst

 """""""""""""""

 * What is a good set of unit tests to verify the correctness of a data structure?
-* Do you think about borderline cases?
+* Do you think about edge cases?
-* What could possibly go wrong with the implementation of this method implementation?
+* What could possibly go wrong with this method implementation?

 .. code-block:: java